wireapp/helm-charts/charts/smallstep-accomp/README.md

 `https://<nginx.ingress.hostname>/proxyCrl/<other_acme_domain>` to `https://{other_acme_domain}/crl`
 as well as an ingress for the `/proxyCrl` endpoint.
-For example if `upstreams.proxiedHosts` is set to `[acme.alpha.example.com, acme.beta.example.com]` and the host for the Smallstep server on the own domain is `acme.alpha.example.com` this helm chart will forward requests
+For example if `upstreams.proxiedHosts` is set to `[acme.alpha.example.com, acme.beta.example.com]` and the host for the Smallstep server on the own domain is `acme.alpha.example.com` this helm chart will forward requests.
+Note you must manually restart the nginx pod after any configuration changes!

 - `https://acme.alpha.example.com/proxyCrl/acme.alpha.example.com` to `https://acme.alpha.example.com/crl`
 - `https://acme.alpha.example.com/proxyCrl/acme.beta.example.com` to `https://acme.beta.example.com/crl`